Prince of Jingjiang: Generation poems

-The royal descentants of this peerage did not need to follow the Wu Xing naming rule which was followed by the rest of the Hongwu Emperor's sons.
+The royal descendants of this peerage did not need to follow the Wu Xing naming rule which was followed by the rest of the Hongwu Emperor's sons.
 This poem was used until the Heng and Ruo generation during the Ming dynasty.
 The surviving descendants completed the cycle of this poem during Jiaqing Emperor's era, and they later created another poem to name themselves:

 Ji Zhi Yi Cong Ben, Dun Xiu Shang Gui Xian.
 Zhen Jia Zhao Guang Sheng, Bao Shan Nai Chang Yan.